Phil-Hope/Image-Uploader/README.md

 - MySQL

 #### Description
 The frontend and backend have been developed completely decoupled from each other.
-I favour this approach as it allows other front applications to consume also consume this RESTful API.
+I favour this approach as it allows other front applications to also consume from it.

 Development of the front-end was done using WebStorm IDE.
 Development of the back-end was done using Visual Studio 2019.